 You pack sunscreen to protect your skin at the beach, but do you take steps to protect yourself from identity theft and other forms of fraud when you travel?
-An Experian survey found that 20 percent of participants had sensitive information like credit or debit cards, personal identification or smartphones stolen while on vacation.
 Don’t let a stressful and potentially harmful event spoil your vacation—take these simple steps to reduce your risk.

 Before You Leave